HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Background and Problem Analysis

 \section{Background and Problem Analysis}

 The prohibitive cost of mid-training and the delayed feedback from post-SFT evaluation create an urgent need for a reliable proxy metric to assess latent SWE potential.
 In this section, we analyze the failure of standard metrics like PPL, highlighting their inability to capture reasoning and their sensitivity to the ``Long-Context Tax''.
-Our empirical analysis leverages two distinct proprietary MoE models extended from 32K to 128K context: \textbf{MoE-S}, a base model utilizing linear RoPE scaling; and \textbf{MoE-L}, a large-scale model employing YaRN.
-Notably, \textbf{MoE-L} scales to hundreds of B in total and tens of B in active parameters, approximately \textbf{10$\times$} the size of MoE-S in both dimensions.
+Our empirical analysis leverages two distinct proprietary MoE models extended from 32K to 128K context: \textbf{MoE-A3B} (referred to as LongCat-Flash-Lite \cite{liu2026scaling}), a base model with 68B total (3B active) parameters utilizing linear RoPE scaling; and \textbf{MoE-A26B} (referred to as LongCat-Flash \cite{team2025longcat}), a large-scale model with 560B total (26B active) parameters employing YaRN.